-Elite poker players will tell you that the quickest way to up your game and keep improving is to take an attitude to the table every time that is unemotional, mathematical, and logical.
-With that in mind, let’s get going on strategy.
+Elite poker players will tell you that the quickest way to up your game and keep improving is to maintain control of yourself at all times.
+You’ll need to approach the table or log onto your chosen online casino with as little emotion as possible while doing your best to remain mathematical and logical at all times.
+With that in mind, let’s get going on live poker strategy.

 Starting hand selection

-If you’re just starting out, the starting hand selection means choosing good hands and folding the bad ones when you get them.
+If you’re just starting out, the starting hand selection means proceeding only with good hands and folding the bad ones when you get them.
 The logic goes that when you enter the pot with a good hand more often than your opponents, you’re likely to win more than your opponents.

 Middle and end game

-When you have a firm understanding of starting hand selection and how they change your position at the table, your next focus will be on how to play the rest of the hand.
-Our next poker tip from elite players is that even though starting hand decisions are important, it’s how you play the rest of the hand, and especially the end, that determines whether you win or lose.
+When you have a firm understanding of starting hand selection and table position, your next focus will be on how to play the rest of the hand.
+Our next poker tip from elite players is that even though starting hand decisions are important, it’s often how you play the rest of the hand (and especially the end) that determines whether you win or lose.

-Your middle and end game includes working out pot odds, spotting betting patterns, bluffing, and using position.
-Keep in mind that it takes many years to get on top of these skills but it’s worth it if you want to know how to win poker tournaments.
+Your middle and end game includes working out pot odds, spotting betting patterns, bluffing and using position to your advantage.
+Keep in mind that it takes many years to master these skills, but it’s worth it if you want to know how to win poker tournaments.

-The appeal of poker for die-hards who keep playing through the years is all the many different ways you can play, although game styles typically fall into four categories.
-See if any of these describe you because your style will impact your strategy:
+The appeal of poker for die-hards who keep playing through the years is the many different ways that you can play, although game styles typically fall into four categories.
+See if any of these describe you because your style will impact your poker tournament strategy.

-- Tight – is a cautious approach to a game, so you’d play fewer hands and damp down the risks.
+- Tight: When you “play tight,” you’re taking a cautious approach to a game, so you’d play fewer hands and damp down the risks.

-- Loose – means you’re playing many hands and are more willing to gamble.
+- Loose: “Playing loose” means you’re playing many hands and are more willing to gamble.

-- Aggressive – includes lots of big bets and opening pots to put opponents under pressure.
+- Aggressive: An aggressive player tends to place lots of big bets and opening pots to put opponents under pressure.

-- Passive – would see you calling more than betting and allowing your opponent to dominate the action.
+- Passive: Passive players tend to “call” more than “raise,” allowing their opponents to dominate the action.

-Now you’re ready to get to grips with position.
-Here goes: The dealer, or if you play online poker it’ll be the ‘button’, is almost always last to act in a betting round.
+Now that you’re ready to get to grips with position, here goes: The dealer – or if you play online poker, the “button” – is almost always last to act in a betting round.
 This is a tactical advantage that clues you in to how your opponents have acted.
-For the sake of fairness, this position rotates to the next player after every hand so each participant shares the advantage.
-It’s an opportunity you don’t want to waste so play more hands when you’re in ‘late’ position than when in ‘early’ position.
+For the sake of fairness, this position rotates to the next player after every hand so that each participant shares the advantage.
+It’s an opportunity that you don’t want to waste, so aim to play more hands when you’re in “late” position than when in “early” position.

-Even if you’re starting out, you’ll probably know that a good bluff can help you win a pot you might have lost without a bluff.
+Even if you’re just starting to create an easy poker strategy, you’ll probably know that a good bluff can help you win a pot that you might have lost without a bluff.
 The aim of a successful bluff is to get another player to fold the best hand.
-Bluffing essentially gives you a chance to convince other players that you hold winning cards when in fact you have bad hands that you want to fold before the flop or marginal hands you don’t want to spend too many chips on.
+Bluffing essentially gives you a chance to convince other players that you hold winning cards when, in fact, you have a bad hand that you want to fold before the flop or marginal hands that you don’t want to spend too many chips on.

-Be warned though that if you simply put a last-hope bet out there to win the pot, a savvy player will most likely call your bluff.
-To be convincing you’ll need to think about how your play looks to your opponent and you’ll need to put on your acting hat by thinking about how you would play the hand if you really had the cards that would beat them.
-Think through the entire hand so your actions are consistent and believable.
+Be warned, though, that if you simply put a last-hope bet out there to win the pot, a savvy player will most likely call your bluff.
+To be convincing, you’ll need to think about how your play looks to your opponent and you’ll need to put on your acting hat by thinking about how you would play the hand if you really had the cards that would beat them.
+Think through the entire hand so that your actions are consistent and believable.
 If you’re new to the game, online poker is a great way to practice your bluff because your opponents can’t read your reactions.

-Odds – or the probability of something happening – is an important part of your game strategy.
-So for example, the odds of getting a six on a six-sided dice are 5/1 because for each time the dice lands on a six, it could land on another number five times.
+Odds – or the probability of something happening – is an important part of your strategy.
+So, for example, the odds of getting a 6 on a six-sided dice are 5/1 because for each time the dice lands on a 6, it could land on another number five times.
 You’ll find the mathematics of poker in working out the odds.
-Here goes.
+Let’s look at an example.
 You hold four clubs and when the final club falls on the river, you’ll make your flush and win the pot.
 As you know, a deck of 52 cards has 13 clubs.
 Now two are in your hand and two others are on the board.
 This leaves nine clubs.
-Subtracting the two in your hand and those on the board, there are 46 that could fall on the river, nine of these will win the pot for you.
-So these nine cards are your ‘outs’.
-Your odds of making the flush are 37/9 and the probability of making your flush are about four to one.
+Subtracting the two in your hand and those on the board, there are 46 that could fall on the river; nine of these will win the pot for you.
+So these nine cards are your “outs.”
+Your odds of making the flush are 37/9, while the probability of making your flush is about four to one.

 Stay with your strategy or improvise?

-Here’s another poker tip from elite players.
-Always stay with your successful strategies unless you have a very good reason to improvise.
+Here’s another poker tip from the poker pros: Always stay with your successful poker tournament strategies unless you have a very good reason to improvise.
 Never improvise because you’re bored.
-Only deviate from your strategy if you’ve thought things through and have a solid rationale for switching things up.
-If you’re new to the game avoid improvisation because without a fair amount of experience it’s going to be hard to assess different situations accurately.
+Avoid improvisation if you’re new to the game because, without a fair amount of experience, it’s going to be hard to assess different situations accurately.

-One of the main reasons players abandon their strategy when they shouldn’t is tilting or steaming.
+One of the main reasons players abandon their strategy when they shouldn’t is “tilting” or “steaming.”
 This is when you allow your emotions to get the better of you and it almost always harms your game.
 If you do find yourself getting emotional over your game, walk away, take a breather and come back when you’re in control again.
 Accept that not every game will go your way.
-Negative emotions or fatigue can push you to abandon your strategy and that can hurt your bankroll and you, personally.
-Keep things in perspective and take the stress out of playing by making sure you always bet responsibly and can afford to lose every cent you play with.
+Negative emotions or fatigue can push you to abandon your strategy and that can hurt your bankroll and you personally.
+Keep things in perspective and take the stress out of playing by making sure that you always bet responsibly and can afford to lose every cent that you play with.

 When to balance your play

-If you’re unfamiliar with the term, ‘balanced play’ is when you bet hands that have no real value in the same way you’d bet hands that do have value.
+If you’re unfamiliar with the term, “balanced play” is when you bet hands that have no real value in the same way that you’d bet hands that do have value.
 You’d switch your strategy from unbalanced play to balanced play if you were trying to stop observant opponents from accurately gauging your betting range.
 This is an effective tactic that may shut down their ability to take countermeasures against you.
-Adding a weaker hand which you’d raise in early position or re-raise, is one way to hide the strength of your hand and prevent experienced opponents from playing effectively against you.
+Adding a weaker hand that you’d raise in early position or re-raise, is one way of hiding the strength of your hand and preventing experienced opponents from playing effectively against you.

-Keep in mind when playing less experienced players that they might not be capable of accurately assessing your playing habits, and you could end up losing money by balancing your range of hands.
+Just keep in mind that less experienced players might not be capable of accurately assessing your playing habits – you could end up losing money by balancing your range of hands.